EnderSmith/WhiteBoardChallenges/wbc18/README.md

-## Whiteboard Challenge 05
+## Whiteboard Challenge 18

 ### Problem Domain:

-*Write a function that accepts the root of a tree as it's argument, and returns an array of nodes, if any, which have no children.*
+*Write a function which will return the max child count of a node within a k-ary tree*

 ### Solution: